-Having restored the Upper and Lower libraries in 2013/14, the College finally went underground with a new library extension in 2017. extending beneath the Provost's garden.
-With miles of new shelving, they have opted, finally, to dispose of the 1840's interval bookcases and two of these larger - probably later, bookcases.
+Having restored the Upper and Lower libraries in 2013/14, the College finally went underground with a new library extension this year (2017) extending beneath the Provost's garden.
+With miles of new shelving, they have opted, finally, to dispose of the 1840's interval bookcases.
 LASSCO were very happy to acquire them.